Session 3 – Spatial analyses of imaging data

 We will convert our cell by gene count to a SpatialExperiment.
 This object stores a cell by gene matrix with relative XY coordinates.

-SubcellularSpatialData has a utility function that aggregated the single molecules in cells, where these cell ID have been identified with segmentation.
+SubcellularSpatialData package has a utility function that aggregated the single molecules in cells, where these cell ID have been identified with segmentation.

 tx_spe = SubcellularSpatialData::tx2spe(tx)